Allegheny Mountains: First railroads and canals

 Construction on the Baltimore and Ohio Railroad began at Baltimore in 1828; the B&O traversed the Alleghenies, changing the economy and society of the Mountains forever.
 The B&O had reached Martinsburg, (West) Virginia by May 1842, Hancock, (West) Virginia, by June, Cumberland, Maryland, on November 5, 1842, Piedmont, (West) Virginia on July 21, 1851, and Fairmont, (West) Virginia on June 22, 1852.
 (It finally reached its Ohio River terminus at Wheeling, (West) Virginia on January 1, 1853.)

-The Chesapeake and Ohio Canal—also begun in 1828, but at Georgetown—was also a public work of enormous economic and social significance for the Alleghenies.
+The Chesapeake and Ohio Canal — also begun in 1828, but at Georgetown — was also a public work of enormous economic and social significance for the Alleghenies.
 It approached Hancock, Maryland, by 1839.
-From the beginning, the B&O Railroad and the C&O Canal operated in bitter legal and commercial competition with one another as they vied for rights to the narrow strips of land along the Potomac.
+From the beginning, the B&O Railroad and the Chesapeake and Ohio Canal operated in bitter legal and commercial competition with one another as they vied for rights to the narrow strips of land along the Potomac.
 When the Canal finally reached Cumberland in 1850, the Railroad had already arrived eight years before.
 Debt-ridden, the Canal company dropped its plan to continue construction of the next 180 mi of the Canal into the Ohio Valley.
 The company had long realized—especially with the difficult experience of digging the Paw Paw Tunnel—that the original plan of construction over the mountains and all the way down the Youghiogheny River to Pittsburgh was "wildly unrealistic".

 Public works financed at the state level were not lacking during this period.
-The Main Line of Public Works was a railroad and canal system across southern Pennsylvania between Philadelphia and Pittsburgh.
-Built between 1826 and 1834 by the Commonwealth of Pennsylvania, it included the Philadelphia and Columbia Railroad, the Allegheny Portage Railroad and the Pennsylvania Canal system.
+The Main Line of Public Works was a transportation network project built between 1826 and 1834 by the Commonwealth of Pennsylvania.
+It created a railroad and canal system across southern Pennsylvania between Philadelphia and Pittsburgh, intended to transport freight (notably including anthracite coal) and people with greater reliability, speed and capacity.
+The Main Line of Public Works included the Philadelphia and Columbia Railroad, the Allegheny Portage Railroad and the Pennsylvania Canal system.